susanthas/GoodCompany/README.md

 procedures.

 Interesting points
 - I prefer to put all my code relevant to one area, inside one folder.
-So when the project get bigger it's easier to handle changes.
+So when the project gets bigger it's easier to handle changes.

 - I also like to make things easier for developers in managing the code.
 I prefer all my APIs to